basi1iscus/aya-test-task/README.md

 >3.
 In the future the client may want to import files via the web interface,
 >   how can the system be modified to allow this?

-   We can modify this.server.post('/api/v1/loaddump') endpoint or create a new endoint that can accept the file with dump in the request body and the controller will send it to dump loader
+   We can modify this.server.post('/api/v1/loaddump') endpoint or create a new endoint that can accept the file with dump in the request body and the controller will send it to the dump loader